AtomGraph/Core-PHP/README.md

     This should generate a route file, which is used internally by Graphity to match request URIs against JAX-RS annotations.
     Note: this does not happen dynamically (as of yet), you have to re-map routes with `route_mapper.php` every time your annotations change.

-5. Implement a subclass of Graphity\Application:
+5. Implement a subclass of `Graphity\Application`: